Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Another difficulty of keeping otos is maintaining water parameters.
 These fish are not hardy and need an aquarium that has reached mature stability.
 They will quickly succumb to any traces of ammonia or nitrite.

 That being said, it is better to keep a high amount of nutrients available in an otocinclus catfish tank setup so that algae may grow.
-Algae feed primarily on nitrates and phosphates, which can be introduced through food or water changes depending on the source water.
+Algae feed primarily on nitrates and phosphates, which is introduced through food or water changes depending on the source water.

 As we’ll see, these fish are demanding eaters and need to be fed regularly.
 Heavier feedings can help keep nutrients up to continue plant and algae growth.